yangzhares/mantl/docs/jenkins_ci.md

 # Steps to create account

-Anonymous access is granted for read for all jobs/reports/logs.
+Anonymous access is granted with permissions to view all jobs/reports/logs.

-To get the specific/admin access to the Jenkins please sign up - click on link "**Create an account if you are not a member yet.**"
+To get a specific/admin access to Jenkins please sign up - click on a link "**Create an account if you are not a member yet.**"

-Fill the form, sign up and send the message to the maintainers who are able to grant access, the following email can be used [mi-build-notifications](mi-build-notifications@external.cisco.com)
+Fill the form, sign up and send an e-mail to the following DL asking to get access: [mi-build-notifications](mi-build-notifications@external.cisco.com)

 # Steps to test a branch

-Current workflow is the following:
+Currently workflow is:

 1. All jobs are tied to the particular GitHUB branch and tenant.
 1. It has two types of jobs: